hafeezgee/HafeezAhmed/README.md

 # Hi 👋, I'm Hafeez Ahmed

-🎓 BS Computer Science Student
-💻 Interested in AI, Machine Learning, and Quantum Computing
+🎓 Bachelor of Science in Artificial Intelligence Student (F22-0159) 💻 Interested in AI, Machine Learning, and Quantum Computing
 🚀 Currently working on Quantum Machine Learning for Cancer Detection